banner

 }

-// Sends information at the specified time
+// Sends information at a specified time

 public boolean sendMessageAtTime(@NonNull Message msg, long uptimeMillis) {